Skip to content

 1. Identification

-After identifying a potential project in Step 1 above, the Department evaluates the project’s feasibility by considering the economic effects, revenue potential, compatibility with other land uses, and other factors to determine whether to proceed with a project.
-A feasibility evaluation must be completed before the Department makes a formal best interest finding for the project under Step 5.
+After identifying a potential project in Step 1 above, the Department will determine whether to proceed with the project by considering the economic effects, revenue potential, compatibility with other land uses, and other factors.
+This evaluation must be completed before the Department makes a formal best interest finding for the project under Step 5.

 4. Land Reclassification/Management Plan Revision (as needed)